-I'm a research scientist working in low-level vision, signal processing and security.
-My work addresses problems at the intersection of multimedia and security, with particular focus on verification and assurance of media integrity.
+I'm a research scientist working at the intersection of computer vision, signal processing and security.
+A central theme of my work to date focused on verification and assurance of media integrity - both in terms of pro-active secure media capture and passive media forensics.
 This interdisciplinary field combines concepts from computer vision, image processing, image quality assessment, machine learning, statistical signal processing, and communication & information theory.

-I'm currently working with prof. Nasir Memon on modeling and optimization of photo acquisition and distribution pipelines to inform development of media authentication capabilities in next-generation systems.
-I did my post-doctoral research on forensic photo manipulation detection with prof. Jiwu Huang at the Key Laboratory of Media Information Content Security at Shenzhen University, China.
+I'm currently an applied scientist at Amazon.
+Previously, I worked with prof. Nasir Memon at NYU Center for Cyber-security on modeling and end-to-end optimization of photo acquisition and distribution pipelines.
+I did my post-doctoral research on photo manipulation detection and forensic analysis of imaging sensors with prof. Jiwu Huang at the Key Laboratory of Media Information Content Security at Shenzhen University, China.
 My doctoral work was under the supervision of prof. Andrzej Dziech at the Department of Telecommunications of AGH University of Science and Technology, Kraków, Poland.
 I used tools from communication and information theory to design new techniques for photo authentication and restoration based on digital watermarking.

 I currently serve the research community as a reviewer for technical journals and conferences and as a member of the IEEE Information Forensics and Security Technical Committee.

-low-level vision · machine learning · image processing · multimedia security · forensics · media integrity · communications
+low-level vision · machine learning · image processing · signal processing · media forensics · media integrity